Camel racing

-Camel racing is a popular sport in Western Asia, North Africa, the Horn of Africa, Pakistan, Mongolia and Australia.
-Professional camel racing, like horse racing, is an event for betting and tourist attraction.
+Camel racing is a form of racing in which jockeys riding on camels compete against each other to finish a set number of laps around a circular racetrack.
+It is most popular in the Middle East, the Horn of Africa, Pakistan, Mongolia and Australia.
+Professional camel racing, like horse racing, is an event for betting and tourism.
 Camels can run at speeds up to 65 km/h (18 m/s; 40 mph) in short sprints and they can maintain a speed of 40 km/h (11 m/s; 25 mph) for an hour.
 Camels are often controlled by child jockeys, but allegations of human rights abuses have led to nationwide bans on underage labor in the UAE and Qatar.
 In modern camel racing, camels are often controlled by remote controlled robotic whips.

-A major camel race is the Camel Cup held at Alice Springs which is the second biggest prize purse camel race in Australia.
-It is held annually and includes not only the camel races themselves, but also a collection of market stalls and other entertainment.

-The biggest prize money camel race in Australia is "The Boulia Desert Sands" with a A$500,000 prize purse in Queensland.

 History

 Camel racing is a centuries-old racing event, which has been practiced as a traditional Middle Eastern sport since Medieval times.
 It can be at least traced back to the 7th century CE Arabian Peninsula where it was a folk sport practiced at social gatherings and festivals.
+Camels have held an important position in Middle Eastern societies as modes of transportation beyond racing for thousands of years, only recently replaced by automobiles in the mid-20th Century during the oil boom in the region.

+Historically, many camel races in the Persian Gulf region of the Middle East existed to serve the purpose of a social event and celebration rather than an intense competition.
+Bedouin communities often conducted short, 300 to 500 meter long races to commemorate special occasions such as weddings, religious festivals and feasts, and rainfall.

+When competitions occurred in past eras of camel racing, the arrangements and prizes were significantly less planned ahead than they are in the races today.
+Participants were rarely determined more than a day in advance, and usually came as the result of a challenge between camel owners.
+The sport had very few rules and regulations, and foul play between riders prior to races was common.
+Furthermore, there were no age or weight classes for camels or riders.